prilr/elevate/docs-website-src/content/_index.md

 * You should back up your server before attempting this upgrade
 * Ensure your server is up to date: `yum update`
 * Ensure you are using the last stable version of cPanel & WHM
+* Ensure that you have the package `ea-cpanel-tools` >= 1.0-67.el7.cloudlinux installed

 Additional checks can be performed by [downloading the script](#download-the-elevate-cpanel-script) and then [running pre-checks](#pre-upgrade-checks).